 Frøydis Aarseth was born in Norway in 1986.
-She knew from an early age what she wanted in life and that was to work as a figurative artist.
+She knew from an early age what she wanted in life.

 In 2006, Aarseth moved to Florence in Italy to study full time at The Florence Academy of Art.
 After graduating from the academy in 2009, Aarseth continued her studies in Paris, France under the direction of the figurative master Odd Nerdrum.

-Today here themes are often impacted by the modern world.
-Like the environmental issues of plastic and the new world where we live more and more through our cell phones.
+Aarseth grew up in a small village next to the Førde fjord in Norway.
+This had a big impact on her choice of themes, and she painted tall mountains, steep fjords and figures in the cold Norwegian winter.
+Today Aarseth is more impacted by the modern world.
+Like the environmental issues of plastic and the new world where we live more and more through our cell phones

 2010: Apprentice of Odd Nerdrum